alejandroruizponce/TestHeroes/README.md

 # TestOpenBank
-Test project for work process.
+Test project for work process developed by Alejandro Ruiz Ponce.
+May 2020.